 - V \$1000

 - T 1 year

-- C 25 scholarships will be awarded on the basis of acadmeic meril for students entering an 'add-on' honours year, that is the honours year in a degree course which is normally a pass degree but which has the option of a further year of study at Honours level.
-Applications close with the Scholarships Unit on 28 October.
+- C A number of scholarships will be awarded on the basis of academic merit for students entering an 'add-on' honours year, that is the honours year in a degree course which is normally a pass degree but which has the option of a

+further year of study at Honours level.
+Applications close with the Scholarship Unit on 30 November.